 Gotta love that.

 Steve Sandvoss in his Pussy Cap that's made from soft Japanese wool and Italian mohair.
-Below he's wearing one made of handspun, natural colored llama.

 If you're anything like me wearing wool next to your skin isn't an option.
 Not to worry - every single Pussy Cap has to pass my personal softness test.
 If I can wear it you can wear it!